DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 npm install @dhx/trial-spreadsheet
 ~~~

-One more option is to login in our npm pro with your credentials.

 ### Component creation

 Then we should create a component, to add a Spreadsheet into the application.
 You can configure the component via the "config" object, see the [list of available properties](spreadsheet/api/overview/properties_overview.md).